yash-brahmkshatriya/portfolio-v1/content/projects/login-automation.md

 showInProjects: true
 ---

 Automated login process to comeptitive platforms like codechef, codeforces, and atcoder using face recognition GUI built with Tkinter.
+\
+\
-And then, logging automatically into the website controlling browser using Selenium.
+Login automatically into the website controlling browser using Selenium.